SteJoSi/phase-2-project-MooGram/README.md

 # MooGram

 ## Description
 MooGram was inspired by Instagram.
-I essectially wanted to create a platform just to upload cute cow pictures because I have a slight obsession with cows.
+I essentially wanted to create a platform just to upload cute cow pictures because I have a slight obsession with cows.
 Any time I see a cow, I yell "Moo Moo's!"
 I can look at cow pictures for so long and that's how MooGram came to be.
 So, all my other cow-lovers can enjoy adorable pictures of cows.

 ## Installation
 1. Fork and Clone the repository using the SSH key